Atkinss1/LightBnB/README.md

 ## Features

-- Multi-page architecture for a comprehensive user experience.
+- Single-page architecture for a comprehensive user experience.
 - Server-side rendering using JavaScript.
 - Integration of SQL queries to fetch and display relevant information.
 - Simplified Airbnb-like design for ease of use.